PaNOSC-ViNYL/instrumentDataBaseAPI/README.rst

 This API is meant as a **READ ONLY** access to the instrument database.
 Modifications to the instrument description can either be performed to the instruments after loading a specific instrument or to the python description script by advanced users.

+This API is not part of the instrument database repository, because users can use it to access any kind of instrument database structured according to the convension.
+Write here the convension.

 * Free software: MIT license
 * Documentation: https://panosc-vinyl.github.io/instrumentDataBaseAPI/